Safety

 combined center of gravity

-On a powered industrial truck, the point at which the vehicle weight and the load weight combine.
-When the combined center of gravity is within the vehicle's stability triangle, the PIT will not tip.
+On a PIT, the point at which the vehicle weight and the load weight combine.
+When the combined center of gravity is within the vehicle’s stability triangle, the PIT will not tip.

 counterweight

-A weight that is used to counterbalance a heavy load.
-The weight of a forklift acts as a counterbalance to its load, but additional weight may be added for greater counterbalancing.
+A mass that is used to offset a heavy load.
+The weight of a PIT acts as a counterbalance to its load, but additional weight may be added for greater counterbalancing.

 data plate

-An informational metal plate affixed to a powered industrial truck by the manufacturer.
-Data plates, also called capacity plates, contain information such as the weight of the vehicle.
+An informational metal plate affixed to a PIT by the manufacturer.
+A data plate contains information like the weight of the vehicle.

 dynamic stability

-The ability of a powered industrial truck to stay upright while in motion.
-When the vehicle is moving, various forces can act on the load and vehicle to make it less stable and more likely to tip over.
+The ability of a PIT to stay upright while in motion.
+Dynamic stability describes how various forces from motion can act on the load and vehicle to make it less stable and more likely to tip over.

 Fair Labor Standards Act

-FLSA.
-The federal law which sets wage, work hours, and child labor standards for employees.
-The Fair Labor Standards Act is also known as the Wage and Hours Bill.
+The federal law that sets wages, work hours, and child labor standards for employees.
+The Fair Labor Standards Act is also known as the Wage and Hours Bill, and it sets the minimum age for PIT operators at 18 in most industries

 fork extensions